Markov Decision Processes, Policy Evaluation, and RL Terminologies

 We further require that be Markovian, that is for any history and , we have

 • is the reward function on , also called reward model.
 For any fixed , represents the reward that the agent gains when taking action at state .
 Sometimes the reward function also depends on the next state , in this case will be on .
+For simplicity, here we let be uniformly bounded by some constants .

 • is a discount factor used in the computation of returns, which we'll define later.